-The proposed Governor’s Bill authorizes the Town to use the same ballots which have already been printed for the March 30 Annual Town Election for the postponed election.
+The new law also authorizes the Town to use the same ballots that were printed for the March 30th Annual Town Election for the postponed election.
 This includes absentee ballots which have already been mailed to voters.
 All completed ballots received by the Town Clerks office will be held and counted on the day of the postponed election.
 Absentee voters who have requested a ballot for the 3/30/20 Annual Town Election will still be eligible to vote In-Person on election day as long as their ballot has not been cast.
 If you have requested an absentee ballot to be mailed to an address which is no longer current, please notify the Town Clerk’s office by email at [email protected] or mail in a new absentee ballot application.

 If you have any questions, please call the Town Clerk’s Office at 978-639-3351 or email us at [email protected].